denten-books/plain-text/main.md

 The maintaining of unison became of paramount importance in such multiplexed systems.
 The operators of a time-shared device needed to know when it was their turn to type.
-The Baudot multiplexer made use of a time- or cadence- "tapper" to indicate turns to individual operators, and in some devices, locking the keyboard to prevent out-of-turn input.
+The Baudot multiplexer made use of a time- or cadence- "tapper" mechanisms to indicate turns to individual operators, and in some devices, locking the keyboard to prevent out-of-turn input.
 In a quadruplex system up to four operators would engage in an intricate dance of fingers, keys, tappers, and signals, synchronized by the rotation of the telegraph distributor.

-But how does a receiver distinguish non-meaning carrying silence (the receiver is turned off) from the meaning-carrying one (the receiver pauses to indicate a dot)?
-The receiver needed a measure (duration) of silence to differentiate between "dots" and spaces between words.
+Synchronization was also needed to distinguish non-meaning carrying silence (the receiver is turned off) from the meaning-carrying one (the receiver pauses to indicate a dot).
+The recieving device needed a measure (duration) of silence to differentiate between "dots" and spaces between words, both indicated by silences of different length.
 But if the devices went out of sync, or, if the communication lagged for some reason, the coherence of the message faltered.
-Sending and receiving machines too had to be tuned to a cadence of common information exchange.
+Sending and receiving machines had to be tuned to a cadence of common information exchange.
 The system of operators, transmitters, and receivers, was, in aggregate, tuned to a specific but arbitrary rhythm by which certain messages made sense only in particular (also arbitrary) units of time.
 In early telegraphy, these units of time were slower than natural human time, enough so for the operator to remain idle.
 Later systems increased the pace to a rhythm beyond natural human abilities of comprehension, to a point where human operators could no longer decipher the signal without machine assistance.
+In the language of wiremen, the bugs were "runing away with" the whole "game [@brackbill_telegraphers_1929, 288]."

+I am tempted to believe, like others have before me, that I am on my way to enacting something like machine phenomenology, or system phenomenology in a system which encomposses people, texts, techniques, and technologies.
+In such cases, astute readers often reach for Jakob von Uexküll's *A Foray into Worlds of Animals and Humans*, to borrow from

+"Perceptual worlds" or *umwelt* [@agamben_open_2003, 39-49; @hayles_print_2004,
+16-17]
 Uxcull.

+Estrangment and what Agamben calls disorientation of the reader "obliged to look at the most familiar places with non-human eyes [@agamben_open_2003, 45]."

 It is a mistake to conflate digital and discrete.
 It is also a mistake to conflate the human with continuous.